jordanmpalmer/Ramshorn5e/9. Misc/PHB/Appx. A - Conditions.md

 # Appendix A: Conditions

 Conditions alter a creature's capabilities in a variety of ways and can arise as a result of a spell, a class feature, a monster's attack, or other effect.
-Most conditions, such as [[blinded]], are impairments, but a few, such as [[invisible]], can be advantageous.
+Most conditions, such as [[Blinded]], are impairments, but a few, such as [[Invisible]], can be advantageous.

-A condition lasts either until it is countered (the [[prone]] condition is countered by standing up, for example) or for a duration specified by the effect that imposed the condition.
+A condition lasts either until it is countered (the [[Prone]] condition is countered by standing up, for example) or for a duration specified by the effect that imposed the condition.

 If multiple effects impose the same condition on a creature, each instance of the condition has its own duration, but the condition's effects don't get worse.
 A creature either has a condition or doesn't.